ymd-h/gym-notebook-wrapper/README.md

 ### 4.1 HTML Viewer with Brax Native Environment
 Wrap `brax.envs.Env` with `gnwrapper.brax.BraxHTML`. `step()` method
 automatically stores an episode, and saves it as html file at the episode end.
 You can embeds HTML viewer by calling `display()` method.
+Of cource, you can open the html file with your local browser as long as you have internet access.
+(Data is saved in the html file, however, the viewer is hosted on CDN.)

 Since this wrapper has Python side effect, you cannot wrap `step()` / `reset()` methods with `jax.jit`.
 Insted, you can wrap internal